Mission Wealth Management LP Sells 129 Shares of Colgate-Palmolive (NYSE:CL)

-Mission Wealth Management LP lowered its stake in shares of Colgate-Palmolive (NYSE:CL – Get Rating) by 2.8% in the first quarter, Holdings Channel reports.
-The firm owned 4,431 shares of the company’s stock after selling 129 shares during the period.
-Mission Wealth Management LP’s holdings in Colgate-Palmolive were worth $336,000 as of its most recent filing with the Securities & Exchange Commission.
+Mission Wealth Management LP decreased its position in Colgate-Palmolive (NYSE:CL – Get Rating) by 2.8% during the 1st quarter, Holdings Channel.com reports.
+The fund owned 4,431 shares of the company’s stock after selling 129 shares during the quarter.
+Mission Wealth Management LP’s holdings in Colgate-Palmolive were worth $336,000 at the end of the most recent quarter.

-Several other hedge funds have also modified their holdings of CL.
-Horan Securities Inc. acquired a new position in shares of Colgate-Palmolive in the fourth quarter valued at $30,000.
-TAP Consulting LLC bought a new position in Colgate-Palmolive in the fourth quarter valued at about $40,000.
-Widmann Financial Services Inc. bought a new position in Colgate-Palmolive in the fourth quarter valued at about $42,000.
-Riverview Trust Co bought a new position in Colgate-Palmolive in the first quarter valued at about $38,000.
-Finally, Shore Point Advisors LLC bought a new position in Colgate-Palmolive during the fourth quarter worth about $43,000.
-Institutional investors own 78.12% of the company’s stock.
+A number of other institutional investors have also recently bought and sold shares of the stock.
+BlackRock Inc. boosted its holdings in Colgate-Palmolive by 8.4% in the fourth quarter.
+BlackRock Inc. now owns 65,218,485 shares of the company’s stock valued at $5,565,745,000 after acquiring an additional 5,039,853 shares during the last quarter.
+State Street Corp boosted its holdings in Colgate-Palmolive by 1.6% in the fourth quarter.
+State Street Corp now owns 49,282,107 shares of the company’s stock valued at $4,205,735,000 after acquiring an additional 753,469 shares during the last quarter.
+Geode Capital Management LLC boosted its holdings in Colgate-Palmolive by 4.8% in the fourth quarter.
+Geode Capital Management LLC now owns 15,342,882 shares of the company’s stock valued at $1,306,535,000 after acquiring an additional 707,482 shares during the last quarter.
+Deutsche Bank AG boosted its holdings in Colgate-Palmolive by 4.0% during the fourth quarter.
+Deutsche Bank AG now owns 8,093,507 shares of the company’s stock worth $690,698,000 after buying an additional 311,952 shares during the last quarter.
+Finally, Norges Bank bought a new position in Colgate-Palmolive during the fourth quarter worth about $649,161,000.
+Institutional investors and hedge funds own 78.12% of the company’s stock.

-In related news, VP Philip G. Shotts sold 10,000 shares of the stock in a transaction that occurred on Monday, May 16th.
-The stock was sold at an average price of $78.52, for a total transaction of $785,200.00.
-Following the completion of the sale, the vice president now directly owns 46,094 shares of the company’s stock, valued at $3,619,300.88.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is accessible through this hyperlink.
-Also, insider John W. Kooyman sold 19,683 shares of the stock in a transaction that occurred on Monday, May 16th.
-The shares were sold at an average price of $78.49, for a total value of $1,544,918.67.
-Following the sale, the insider now directly owns 7,007 shares of the company’s stock, valued at $549,979.43.
-The disclosure for this sale can be found here.
-In the last 90 days, insiders have sold 79,683 shares of company stock worth $6,297,119.
-0.32% of the stock is owned by corporate insiders.
+CL has been the topic of a number of recent analyst reports.
+StockNews.com cut Colgate-Palmolive from a “buy” rating to a “hold” rating in a report on Wednesday, April 13th.
+Deutsche Bank Aktiengesellschaft reduced their target price on Colgate-Palmolive from $91.00 to $88.00 in a report on Monday, May 2nd.
+The Goldman Sachs Group reduced their target price on Colgate-Palmolive from $104.00 to $95.00 in a report on Tuesday, March 29th.
+TheStreet upgraded Colgate-Palmolive from a “c+” rating to a “b” rating in a report on Friday, April 29th.
+Finally, Raymond James started coverage on Colgate-Palmolive in a research report on Thursday, April 7th.
+They set a “market perform” rating on the stock.
+One investment analyst has rated the stock with a sell rating, thirteen have issued a hold rating and two have assigned a buy rating to the stock.
+According to MarketBeat.com, Colgate-Palmolive has an average rating of “Hold” and a consensus target price of $83.92.

-Colgate-Palmolive (NYSE:CL – Get Rating) last issued its earnings results on Friday, April 29th.
-The company reported $0.74 earnings per share (EPS) for the quarter, hitting analysts’ consensus estimates of $0.74.
+Colgate-Palmolive (NYSE:CL – Get Rating) last announced its earnings results on Friday, April 29th.
+The company reported $0.74 earnings per share (EPS) for the quarter, meeting analysts’ consensus estimates of $0.74.
 Colgate-Palmolive had a return on equity of 296.77% and a net margin of 11.70%.
-The business had revenue of $4.40 billion during the quarter, compared to analysts’ expectations of $4.40 billion.
-During the same quarter in the prior year, the firm earned $0.80 EPS.
-The business’s revenue for the quarter was up 1.3% compared to the same quarter last year.
-On average, research analysts forecast that Colgate-Palmolive will post 3.05 earnings per share for the current year.
+The business had revenue of $4.40 billion for the quarter, compared to analyst estimates of $4.40 billion.
+During the same quarter last year, the firm earned $0.80 EPS.
+Colgate-Palmolive’s revenue for the quarter was up 1.3% compared to the same quarter last year.
+As a group, equities research analysts predict that Colgate-Palmolive will post 3.05 EPS for the current year.

-Colgate-Palmolive announced that its board has authorized a share buyback plan on Thursday, March 10th that permits the company to buyback $5.00 billion in outstanding shares.
-This buyback authorization permits the company to reacquire up to 8.1% of its stock through open market purchases.
-Stock buyback plans are typically a sign that the company’s leadership believes its stock is undervalued.

-The firm also recently announced a quarterly dividend, which will be paid on Monday, August 15th.
-Investors of record on Thursday, July 21st will be given a dividend of $0.47 per share.
+The company also recently announced a quarterly dividend, which will be paid on Monday, August 15th.
+Investors of record on Thursday, July 21st will be given a $0.47 dividend.
+This represents a $1.88 dividend on an annualized basis and a yield of 2.37%.
 The ex-dividend date is Wednesday, July 20th.
-This represents a $1.88 annualized dividend and a dividend yield of 2.37%.
-Colgate-Palmolive’s payout ratio is 77.69%.
+Colgate-Palmolive’s dividend payout ratio is presently 77.69%.

-A number of equities research analysts have recently commented on CL shares.
-TheStreet raised Colgate-Palmolive from a “c+” rating to a “b” rating in a research report on Friday, April 29th.
-Raymond James assumed coverage on Colgate-Palmolive in a research report on Thursday, April 7th.
-They issued a “market perform” rating on the stock.
-Deutsche Bank Aktiengesellschaft decreased their price target on Colgate-Palmolive from $91.00 to $88.00 in a research note on Monday, May 2nd.
-Stifel Nicolaus decreased their price target on Colgate-Palmolive from $90.00 to $88.00 in a research note on Wednesday, April 13th.
-Finally, StockNews.com downgraded Colgate-Palmolive from a “buy” rating to a “hold” rating in a research note on Wednesday, April 13th.
-One equities research analyst has rated the stock with a sell rating, thirteen have given a hold rating and two have assigned a buy rating to the stock.
-According to MarketBeat.com, the stock currently has a consensus rating of “Hold” and an average target price of $83.92.
+Colgate-Palmolive declared that its Board of Directors has approved a stock buyback program on Thursday, March 10th that allows the company to buyback $5.00 billion in shares.
+This buyback authorization allows the company to repurchase up to 8.1% of its stock through open market purchases.
+Stock buyback programs are often a sign that the company’s management believes its stock is undervalued.

 Colgate-Palmolive Profile (Get Rating)